For information on costs, please go to Pricing.

 If you did not receive a certificate, don’t be discouraged.
 It simply means that your document needs additional revisions.

-After revising your language-edited document, if you wish to submit it for another round of English Language Editing, contact firstname.lastname@example.org as you will be eligible for a discount on this resubmission (when no certificate was awarded).
+After revising your language-edited document, if you wish to submit it for another round of English Language Editing, contact email@example.com as you will be eligible for a discount on this resubmission if no certificate was awarded.

 After revising your text, you may wish to resubmit it for another round of editing.
 For resubmissions, you may be eligible for a discount.
 Contact us if you wish to resubmit a document.